StatStud/book-club/content/posts/power-versus-force.md

 - Pain exists to promote evolution; its cumulative effect finally forces us in a new direction, although the mechanism may be very slow.
 - In this interconnected universe, every improvement we make in our private world improves the world at large for everyone.
 - In the process of examining our everyday lives, we can find that all of our fears have been based on falsehood.
+- Power arises from *meaning*
+- Power is **always** associated with that which supports the significance of life itself; it appeals to the part of human nature which we call *nobel*.
+- That's why service is others is the pinnacle of the most fulfilling life: if our lives are dedicated to enhancing the welfare of everyone we contact, our lives can never lose meaning.
+- The disillusion of emptiness comes from failing to align one's life with the principles from which power originates.
+Power originates from meaning that is life sustaining, appealing to what uplifts, dignifies, and ennobles.
+- Force can bring satisfaction, but only power brings joy.
+Victory over others brings satisfaction, but victory over *ourselves* brings us joy.
+- All great teachers, from Jesus to Buddha, have said the same thing over and over again: give up weak attractors for strong ones.

 # Foreword